CortexIntelligentAutomation/docs/content/en/docs/2024.7/_shared/upgrade/2024.7/upgrade-web-application-server/upgrade-flows.md

+1. Export the flows to be upgraded from {{% ctx %}} Gateway as a studio package:
+    1. In a browser, navigate to {{% ctx %}} Gateway and log in as a user with administrative privileges.
+    1. Click on the `Settings` charm and select `Studio Export`.
+    1. Select all the flows to be upgraded and click `Export`.
+    1. A message should be displayed confirming that the studio package was exported successfully.
 1. Open a Windows PowerShell (x64) window as administrator.
 1. Navigate PowerShell to inside the `Cortex Innovation 2024.7 - Upgrade Flows` folder using the following command, modifying the path as necessary: